 Rua Augusta, 93, 1100- 052

-A chic boutique with a unique selection of sloganed and designer T-shirts (see: Cod Eaters Since 1147, LISBOA, Mui Nobre Sempre Leal) can be found at at Typpgraphia on Rua Augusta.
+For one of the coolest shops in Lisbon try Typpgraphia on Rua Augusta.
+This chic boutique has a unique selection of sloganed and designer T-shirts (see: Cod Eaters Since 1147, LISBOA, Mui Nobre Sempre Leal).
 Made in Portugal from high quality cotton and water- based inks.
 There’s nothing that screams“souvenir” here.
 Buy as a gift for a loved one.
 Talk about a statement piece.

 Praça do Principe Real 26, 1250-184

 Yearning for something different?
-Check out the Embaixada in the trendy district of Principe Real.
+Check out the Lisbon boutiques at Embaixada in the trendy district of Principe Real.
 The place to go shopping in Lisbon for a curated selection of Portuguese designer goods.
 Housed in a former Moorish palace.

 Rua Rodrigues de Faria 103, 1300-501

-An old factory converted into unusual artisan shops, cafés and restaurants.
+One of thebest places to shop in Lisbon if you are looking for something a bit different.
+This old factory has been converted into unusual artisan shops, cafés and restaurants.
 A lively, funky place to spend a few hours shopping.
 The interesting graffiti on the walls ads to the experience.
 One of our favourite is the Ler Devagar bookshop complete with flying bicycle.
 Don’t miss the best chocolate cake ever at Landeau.

 Rua Serpa Pinto 15B, 1200-443

-Unique and interesting high design destination in the fashionable Chiado district of Lisbon.
-The owners of this shop have taken the age old process of producing Burel, a traditional wool fabric used by mountain shepherds and transformed it into fashion accessories, home decor, and even wall coverings.
+If you are wondering what to buy in Lisbon that is unique and interesting then this high design destination in the fashionable Chiado district of Lisbon might be for you.
+The owners of this Lisbon shop have taken the age old process of producing Burel, a traditional wool fabric used by mountain shepherds and transformed it into fashion accessories, home decor, and even wall coverings.

 Calçada de Santo André 86, 1100-022